ssnakeoil/the-study-buddy/README.md

-# team-10-project-1
+# team-10-project-1: Quiz Study Buddy

 ## User Story
-AS A coding boot camp student I WANT to get my vibe checked SO THAT I can guage my results based on a gif and Youtube video
+AS A coding boot camp student I WANT to reference my potential answer choices SO THAT I can increase my chance to get a better quiz score.

 ## Acceptance Criteria